-One problem with comparing the clinopyroxene data to magmatic water 611 contents derived by amphibole is the timing of crystallization.
-NAMs and in this case 612 clinopyroxene usually crystallize earlier than amphibole.
-Significant fractionation of NAMs 613 thus might enrich the residual melt in H_2O which then leads to the onset of amphibole 614 crystallization.
-Thus the comparison of the two minerals might actually indicate an excessive 615 616 rehydration of the crystals.
-However, especially for Merapi modelling showed that amphibole 617 and clinopyroxene crystallization occurred simultaneously (e.g., Costa et al. 2013).
-Most Merapi clinopyroxenes in this study are low in Al_2O_3 (Table 2).
-The low-Al clinopyroxene has 618 619 been determined by thermobarometry and modelling to have crystallized in the main magma 620 storage level between 10 and 20 km depth (300 to 600 MPa) together with amphibole and plagioclase at magmatic water contents between 4 and 6 wt.% (Chadwick et al. 2013, Costa et 621 622 al. 2013, Nadeau et al. 2013).
+have crystallized in the main magma storage level between 10 and 20 km depth (300 to 600 MPa) together with amphibole and plagioclase at magmatic water contents between 4 and 6 wt% (Chadwick et al. 2013; Costa et al. 2013; Nadeau et al. 2013).
 Amphibole and high-Al clinopyroxene crystallization already commences at deeper levels (Costa et al. 2013).
-Results from plagioclase-melt hygrometry 623 indicate magmatic water content of 5.0 ± 0.5 wt. % in the main magma storage zone (Surono 624 et al. 2012).
-Thus the comparison of magmatic water contents derived through amphibole and 625 clinopyroxene seems applicable.
-However, it remains difficult to establish similar relations 626 between clinopyroxene and amphibole for the samples from the Canary Islands.
-The 627 628 phonotephrites of the 1949 eruption are seen as a separate magma batch compared to the basanites (Klügel et al. 2000).
-Also crystals of both minerals in the kaersutite cumulate 629 sample LP1971-B were accumulated from the same magma but it is not known if they 630 631 actually crystallized simultaneously (Barker et al. 2015).
-Similar, feldspar hygrometry from 632 the La Palma basanites indicates a water content of around 4 wt. % in the magma, but crystallization most likely occurred after clinopyroxene (Barker et al. 2015).
-However, the 633 three independent methods all point towards water contents between 3 and 4 wt. %.
-Further, 634 635 the highest water contents among untreated clinopyroxene crystals from Tanganasoga would result in magmatic water contents close to 3 wt. % and again overlap with values derived 636 26 Weis et al. American Mineralogist through rehydrated crystals.
+Results from plagioclase-melt hygrometry indicate magmatic water content of 5.0 ± 0.5 wt% in the main magma storage zone (Surono et al. 2012).
+Thus the comparison of magmatic water contents derived through amphibole and clinopyroxene seems applicable.
+However, it remains difficult to establish similar relations between clinopyroxene and amphibole for the samples from the Canary Islands.
+The phonotephrites of the 1949 eruption are seen as a separate magma batch compared to the basanites (Klügel et al. 2000).
+Also crystals of both minerals in the kaersutite cumulate sample LP1971-B were accumulated from the same magma, but it is not known if they actually crystallized simultaneously (Barker et al. 2015).
+Similar, feldspar hygrometry from the La Palma basanites indicates a water content of around 4 wt% in the magma, but crystallization most likely occurred after clinopyroxene (Barker et al. 2015).
+However, the three independent methods all point toward water contents between 3 and 4 wt%.
+Furthermore, the highest water contents among untreated clinopyroxene crystals from Tanganasoga would result in magmatic water contents close to 3 wt% and again overlap with values derived through rehydrated crystals.
 As outlined above, dehydration of the Tanganasoga crystals upon magma degassing and eruption cannot be excluded, which would indicate even higher magmatic water contents at depth.